U.S. flag An official website of the United States government.

 Coral reefs are ecologically important ecosystems and have great economic value.
 For these, and other reasons, many national and international laws and regulations have been created to protect and conserve them.
 Individual countries have created laws and regulations to safeguard coral reef ecosystems within their Exclusive Economic Zones (EEZs) or maritime borders.
 These laws vary in scope and protection depending on the country and its level of commitment to reef conservation.
 U.S. laws address issues such as creating marine protected areas (MPAs) around coral reefs, enforcing sustainable and non-destructive fishing practices, engaging in coastal development, controlling pollution, and managing tourism that often impacts these vital ecosystems.

-Several U.S. laws help to protect coral reefs, including:
+U.S. laws help to protect coral reefs include:

 cover page of Magnuson–Stevens Fishery Conservation and Management Act